 Individuals who we hold personal data about, known as ‘Data Subjects’, have a legal right and an expectation to be informed about how we process their personal information, for what purpose, for how long and what their rights are in connection with this processing.
-Data Controllers, such as Outcomes First Group Ltd and the companies within its group of companies that process personal data, provide Data Subjects with a Privacy Notice to explain how we collect, store and process their personal data in accordance with data protection laws.
+Data Controllers, such as Outcomes First 1 Limited and its subsidiaries, which are referred to by its trading name Outcomes First Group in this document, process personal data, provide Data Subjects with a Privacy Notice to explain how we collect, store and process their personal data in accordance with data protection laws.
 It is important that you read this notice carefully.

 Please note that for data protection purposes, ‘Processing’ means collection, recording, organising, structuring or storing, adapting or altering, retrieving, consulting or use, disclosing by transmission, disseminating or otherwise making available, aligning or combining, or restricting, erasing or destroying personal data.